-Let’s welcome the New Year!
-I’m excited to leave 2017 behind.
+I’m so excited to leave the past few years behind.
 Although I’d accomplished my dream of publishing my first book, I’d also lost my mom the following months.
-2017 was quite a tough year for me.
-I am looking forward to all of the years to come and the 21 Disney bucket list items I’ve been putting off for some time.
+It has definitely been was quite a few tough years for me.
+I am looking forward to all of the years to come and the 21 Disney World bucket list items I’ve been putting off for some time.

 I have visited Walt Disney World on so many occasions.
 Even though I’ve been numerous times, there are still some things I have yet to do.